grold0123/WEB-DEVELOPMENT/Learning-Web-Design-5th-Edition/notes.md

-# CHAPTER: CREATING A SIMPLE PAGE
+# CHAPTER 1: HTML FOR STRUCTURE
 **(HTML OVERVIEW)**
 -   get a feel for how markup works
     -   elements